MarkNahabedian/RoseEngine.jl/README.md

 An actual Rose engine costs a lot, but I thought that maybe I could draw the art in software and cut it on a CNC router.

-A rose engines is similar to a lathe but has cams on the spindle which can control the position of the cross slide and thus the radius of the cutter.
+A rose engine is similar to a lathe but has cams on the spindle which can control the position of the cross slide and thus the radius of the cutter.

 It can be modeled by a function that maps a parametric angle, the rotation of the spindle, to the radius of the cutter from the spindle's center.
-This function could be implemented by a struct with fields for the radius and amplitude of the cutters path and the number of full spindle rotations and cycles of the wave to cut a complete pattern.
+This function could be implemented by a struct with fields for the radius and amplitude of the cutter's path and the number of full spindle rotations and cycles of the wave to cut a complete pattern.
 The struct might be called a Rotor.